tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A set of cryptographic parameters (algorithms, etc.)
 - The identities of the communicating parties.

-We assume that the attacker has complete control of the network in between the parties {{RFC3552}}.
+We assume the attacker to be an active network attacker, which means it has complete control over the network used to communicate between the parties {{RFC3552}}.
 Even under these conditions, the handshake should provide the properties listed below.
 Note that these properties are not necessarily independent, but reflect the protocol consumers' needs.

 Establishing the same session keys.